Kevinwg02/RockPaperScissors-NodeJs/README.md

 Here you will found the game files, screenshots, .exe.

 <h2>Games functions:</h2>
--Write your names
+-Write your names <br>
--hides the moves from the players to prevent cheating and give the users a more typo proof interface -Relunch of the game at the end.
+-hides the moves from the players to prevent cheating and give the users a more typo proof interface <br>
+-Relunch of the game at the end. <br>
--A scoreboard was added giving you the number of victory from each players.
+-A scoreboard was added giving you the number of victory from each players. <br>
--a bot giving you the option to play alone.(different file)
+-a bot giving you the option to play alone.(different file) <br>

 <h3>Complete version: </h3>